 Pre and post processes are also available in the Transport step for encrypting, compressing or otherwise manipulating the data prior to transmission.
 Post processes could be used for cleanup tasks and executing subsequent steps in a complex data flow.
 Once an interface has been configured the eiConsole, it can be switched into testing mode.

 Testing Your Interface Routes

 In Test mode, we can test a route from end to end or choose a subset of stages we wish to test.
 When we start in the middle of the process, we’re asked to supply a sample file manually.
-As the file is processed, successful stages are marked with a green check and failures are indicated with a red X.
+As the file is processed, successful stages are marked with a green check mark and failures are indicated with a red X.

 You can then look at how the data appeared at each stage in our process.
 Here we supplied an HL7 ADT message for input.
 The message was converted into XML with Friendly Names by the HL7 transformation module.
 The source mapping extracted key pieces of patient demographic information into a simple XML canonical.

 The data was routed to both defined targets.
 The canonical was mapped first onto an SQLXML document, indicating an insert into a table called patient and second simply rendered as JSON.
 We then updated the database and posted to a RESTful web service.

 Now that an interface has been successfully tested from end to end, it’s ready for deployment to the eiPlatform runtime environment.
 Deployment can be handled via drag & drop, PilotFish Web-based eiDashboard, or through your preferred file-based change management process.